winitzki/scall/tutorial/programming_dhall.md

 In this way, sanity checks or unit tests included within the module will be validated but will remain invisible to other modules.

 The Dhall import system implements strict limitations on what can be imported to ensure that users can prevent malicious code from being injected into a Dhall program.
-See [this documentation](https://docs.dhall-lang.org/discussions/Safety-guarantees.html) for more details.
+See [the Dhall documentation on safety guarantees](https://docs.dhall-lang.org/discussions/Safety-guarantees.html) for more details.

-#### Frozen imports and caching
+#### Frozen imports and hashing

-Imports from files, from Internet URLs, and from environment variables constitutes a form of "read-only" side effects in Dhall.
+Imports from files, from Internet URLs, and from environment variables may be a security problem if we do not ensure that the contents of the imports do not unexpectedly change.

-So, some Dhall programs will not always produce the same results if we run those programs multiple times.
+Without that check, some Dhall programs may produce different results if we run those programs at different times.

-For example, Dhall's tests use [a randomness source](https://test.dhall-lang.org/random-string), which is a test-only server that returns a new random string each time it is called.
+As an extreme example: Dhall's test suite uses [a randomness source](https://test.dhall-lang.org/random-string), which is a test-only Web service that returns a new random string each time it is called.
-This Dhall program:
+So, this Dhall program:

 ```dhall
 https://test.dhall-lang.org/random-string as Text
 ```
-will return a different result each time it is evaluated.
+will return a different result _each time_ it is evaluated:

 ```bash
 $ echo "https://test.dhall-lang.org/random-string as Text" | dhall